 Cabell's Directories of Publishing Opportunities provides information on the journal article publishing process: acceptance rates, style and formats, types of review processed, time required, and other criteria to find the best fit for your manuscript.

-2011 data has now been loaded into JCR - Journal Citation Reports from Thomson Reuters Web of Knowledge .
+2011 data has now been loaded into JCR - Journal Citation Reports from Thomson Web of Science .
 Journal Citation Reports allows you to evaluate and compare journals using citation data drawn from over 10,600 scholarly and technical journals from more than 2,500 publishers.
 528 journals received their first Impact Factor in this release.
 It can show you the most frequently cited journals in a field, highest impact journals in a field, and largest journals in a field.
 Search or browse in JCR Science Edition or JCR Social Sciences Edition.